Donate to the Ox-Cam Expressway legal challenge

 Alarmingly, Highways England has failed to commission a Strategic Environmental Assessment, which we argue is required under European law for plans and programmes of this size due to the significant impacts they can have on the environment.
 This means the true impact has not properly been considered and the public has been denied the opportunity to fully scrutinise the comparative economic, societal and environmental impacts of the options through a public consultation.

 Our wildlife and green spaces have never been under such incredible pressure.
 We believe that our counties need spaces for wildlife that can be enjoyed by all.
-Thank you to everyone who has donated so far.
-If you would like to help us speak up for wildlife in the Ox-Cam Expressway proposals, you can do so below.
+Thank you to everyone who donated to our appeal.
+Your generosity helped us give wildlife a voice.

 See below for frequently asked questions about our Oxford to Cambridge fundraising appeal.
 You can find out more about the Expressway and our response to it here.